docksal/docksal/docs/custom-commands.md

 See example of command documentation in [phpcs command](../examples/.drude/commands/phpcs)

+## Global custom commands

+Put your command to `~/.drude/commands` and it will be accessible globally.
+Useful for tedious tasks that you need in every project.

 ## Advanced use

 It is not imperative to use bash.
 You can use any interpreter for your custom command scripts